HyConSys/OptiTrackRESTServer/README.md

     cmake ..
     cmake -build

-6. When running the application, make sure it is being run as administrator.
+6. When running the application, make sure it is being run as administrator and pass the config file (or use the run BATCH file "start_admin.bat").